Sawmill Trailhead to Macks Peak | Spring Mts. NV

 The More Popular and Shorter Trail to Macks Peak

-The only reason I ended up at the North base of Macks Peak from the Sawmill Trailhead is that I was originally intending to do the Mud Springs Loop.
+The only reason I ended up at the North base of Macks Peak from the Sawmill Trailhead is that I was originally intending to do the Mud Springs Loop Trail.
 On the other hand, for those wanting to summit Macks Peak the better approach would be to continue up Lee Canyon Road beyond the Sawmill Trailhead area.
 Just before the intersection with Deer Creek Road, there is a righthand turnoff to Macks Canyon.
 Take that turnoff and travel 4 miles on an unpaved road to the end of that road where you will find the shortest trailhead to Macks Peak.

 Views Along the Trail

-The views along the trail from the Sawmill Trailhead to the North side of Macks Peak are spectacular including Mummy Mountain’s Head, the East side of McFarland Peak and the ridge system all the way to Bonanza Peak, then down to Cold Creek.
+The views along the trail from the Sawmill Trailhead to the North side of Macks Peak are spectacular including Mummy Mountain’s Head, the East side of McFarland Peak and the ridge system all the way to Bonanza Peak, then down to the Town of Cold Creek.
 To the East Gass Peak, the entire Sheep Mountain Range and the massive, beautiful desert valley on the Hwy 95 corridor North of Las Vegas spread out in an incredible panorama lit in a thousand changing variations with the advance of the Sun.

 The Perfect Ultra Marathon Course

 What an amazing ultra run this would make on a trail with such a perfect runner’s surface except for a brief 1/2 mile stretch up a canyon wash!
 In fact, a couple years later on the very day I was again exploring the trails and roads around the Sawmill Trailhead area, there was an ultra-marathon in progress with various loop runs giving runners a choice of distances from 10K to 56 miles!
 Such is the great network of mostly unmarked trails originating from the Sawmill Trailhead area.
-In fact, on the ultra runners day, a number of the runners were lost in that network!
+In fact, on the ultra runners day, a number of the runners were lost in the Sawmill Trails Network!

 Decision Point: Second Left Off the Sawmill Trail

-You’ll begin on the Sawmill Loop.
+You’ll begin on the Sawmill Loop Trail.
 Stay to your left.
 Soon you will come to a split where a yellow trail branches off the the right and a red trail to the left.
 Take the red trail to the left.
 This much I know for certain.
 The red trail will rise up to a ridge opening a view of Angel Peak and Mummy Mountain’s Head.
 Continue to the high point on the ridge.
 This is where things become uncertain.
 At the high point, and where there is a saddle between two rises to your left, there is a very good, but unmarked trail that branches off to the left.
 I took this trail.
-I believe taking this branch puts one on the 15-mile Mud Springs Loop in a clockwise direction.
+I believe taking this branch puts one on the 15-mile Mud Springs Loop Trail in a clockwise direction.
 On the other hand, if you continue straight you’ll be taking the loop in a counterclockwise direction.
 See the map on this page.
 I went left this day, next time I’ll try going straight.

 Descending into Macks Canyon Wash

 The very excellent trail that branches off to the left continues along a ridge above and to the left of a shallow canyon wash.
-Again, the more I look at the maps it appears this may have been the Mud Springs Loop.
-Continuing along this ridge views of the beautiful desert valley around the Cold Creek and Indian Springs area begin to open up to the Northeast.
+Again, the more I look at the maps it appears this may have been the Mud Springs Loop Trail.
+Continuing along this ridge views of the beautiful desert valley around the Towns of Cold Creek and Indian Springs area begin to open up to the Northeast.
 The trail eventually descends into Macks Canyon Wash.
 There is a cairn at the base of the trail in the wash.

 Heading Up the Wash